Hot Springs Village Couple Grateful to Myeloma Center

 “I couldn’t have made it without Deb, she’s the guardian angel,” said Tom Heau, who was diagnosed with multiple myeloma in 2018.

-As a hobby, Heau makes trees with cancer ribbons and presents them to family and friends, including one to the Myeloma Center at the University of Arkansas for Medical Sciences (UAMS).
+As a hobby, Heau makes Trees of Hope with cancer ribbons and presents them to family and friends, including one to the UAMS Myeloma Center.
+Each tree’s design is inspired by the intended recipient, or a message of hope he wants to share.

 Tom Heau